UX / UI Designer · Portland, OR

 About

-I wrote my first code at eight, typing BASIC line by line from a magazine into an Atari 800.
-I built my first website at 22, a Rush fan site that probably broke every design rule that existed.
-Thirty years later, I'm still doing the same thing: staring at something on a screen and asking why it doesn't work better.
+I learned BASIC from a magazine, typing it line by line.
+I built my first website as a Rush fan site that probably broke every design rule that existed.
+I'm still doing the same thing: staring at something on a screen and asking why it doesn't work better.

 I design from the gaps I actually live in.
 Spotify is my most-used app, and the Recently Played shelf had blind spots that bothered me for years.
 I dealt with plantar fasciitis, toenail fungus, and the quiet shame men carry about neglecting their own bodies, so I built a resource for it.
 Each project starts with a real problem I can feel, not a brief I was handed.